Aeva/mollytime/README.md

 ## Required Dependencies (All)

+### python

+To run MollyTime, you will need to install the [python](https://www.python.org/) programming language on your system.

 ### pygame

 MollyTime uses [pygame](https://www.pygame.org/) to draw the UI and manage input events.
-You can install pygame like so:
+You can install pygame like so from the commandline:

  `pip install pygame`